 Roock’s latest creation, the RST 600 LM, has been built to celebrate the Le Mans victory and will soon be available for sale in both the U.S. and Europe.

-The RST 600 LM is based on the 997 Porsche 911 Turbo and includes a pair of modified twin-turbochargers, a titanium exhaust, custom fuel maps and new engine management software.
-These upgrades combined with the 911 Turbo’s flat-six engine result in a power output of 602hp (450kW) and maximum torque of 611lb-ft (827Nm).
+The RST 600 LM is based on the 997-generation Porsche 911 Turbo and includes modified turbochargers, a titanium exhaust, and new engine management software.
+These upgrades combined with the 911 Turbo’s flat-6 engine result in a supercar-beating 602 horsepower and 611 pound-feet of torque.

-To match the extra power, Roock engineers have added a carbon racing clutch, an adjustable sports suspension system, new cross drilled and vented 380mm rotors with chunky eight-piston calipers and a custom four-pad brake design.
-Other features include a full bodykit with integrated diffusers and aluminum racing wheels with carbon-fiber Roock center caps.
+To match the extra power, Roock engineers have added a carbon racing clutch, an adjustable sports suspension system, new cross-drilled and vented 15-inch brake rotors with chunky eight-piston calipers and a custom brake pad design.
+Other features include a full body kit with integrated diffusers and aluminum racing wheels with carbon-fiber Roock center caps.

 The interior has been fitted with carbon-fiber trim, a modified center console with oil and temperature gauges, a custom engine starter button, and racing buckets with four-point harnesses.

-Roock currently has display studios set up in Los Angeles, Atlanta, and Germany, to sell whole cars, but its performance parts are available for sale globally.
+Roock currently has display studios set up in Los Angeles and Atlanta, as well as headquarters in Germany.
+Its performance parts are also available for sale globally.